5 Guiding Principles of Social and Emotional Learning

 Sample strategy: Provide multiple ways for students to report, discuss, and work through conflicts.

 The key to this principle is to incorporate SEL skill-building into academic instruction whenever possible.
-It’s about keeping social-emotional learning top-of-mind, and constantly revisiting your incorporation tactics to find new, creative ways to integrate.
+It’s about keeping social and emotional learning top-of-mind, and constantly revisiting your incorporation tactics to find new, creative ways to integrate.
 You’ll find strategies and a narrative example in the guide.

 Sample strategy: Design a full classroom unit based on a real-life theme (e.g. helping a local organization increase environmental sustainability.)